 Distributions and grants are made to tax-exempt, nonprofit charitable organizations primarily serving Frederick County in the areas of education, the arts, health, social services, houses of worship, and the conservation and preservation of historical and cultural resources.
-Distributions from restricted funds are sent annually to the charitable cause for which the fund was intended.
+Distributions from designated funds are sent annually to the charitable cause for which the fund was intended.
 Grant amounts from unrestricted funds vary depending upon the nature and needs of the organizations and the funds’ investment return.
 Scholarships are awarded annually through an application and review process with consideration of specific scholarship fund guidelines.
-Since its inception, the Community Foundation has distributed more than $34 million back to the community.
+Since its inception, the Community Foundation has distributed more than $42 million back to the community.

 What special recognitions are available for donors to the Community Foundation?